Signs Your Dog Is Dying

 • Range of motion exercises

-• Physical therapy (including therapeutic exercise like underwater treadmill or swimming)
+• Physical therapy (including therapeutic exercises like an underwater treadmill or swimming)

 Your vet can also advise you on the use of a “pain vacation.”
 This is often a one-day in-home hospitalization using IV pain meds to facilitate humane euthanasia at the end of a very good and pain-free day.